 At Benenden Hospital we’re dedicated to providing the best care, and our patients are at the heart of everything we do.
 While we can call on some of the latest, most advanced technology and techniques to achieve the best health outcomes for you, our commitment to a quality patient experience also incorporates a more traditional aspect of nursing and care in the form of a hospital Matron.

 Ali Turner has been Matron at Benenden Hospital since 2013, having joined the hospital 12 years earlier.

 In a series of conversations beginning today, Ali Turner explains how horticulture almost won out in terms of her career choice.
 We’ll also find out how, the role of Matron in the 21st century is a far cry from the days when the post-holder ruled the wards with a rod of iron.

 Ali will also talk about how her role plays an integral part in the hospital’s success, and its reputation for having the time and space to care.

-In her next conversation, Ali talks about how after completing her studies, she considered the nursing options available to her and then plumped for the job offer that came from Benenden Hospital.
+In part 2 of the conversation, Ali talks about how after completing her studies, she considered the nursing options available to her and then plumped for the job offer that came from our hospital.